Fair Division with Two-Sided Preferences: Pareto Optimality

 In each of the three cases, we arrive at a contradiction.
 Therefore, we conclude that $A$ is PO. \end{proof}

-Although EF1, PO, and team-PO can be guaranteed simultaneously in the case of two teams, EF1 and player-PO are already incompatible in this case.
+Although EF1, PO, and team-PO can be guaranteed simultaneously in the case of two teams, EF1 and participant-PO are already incompatible in this case.

-\begin{proposition} Even for two teams with identical valuations and nonnegative-value players, there does not necessarily exist an EF1 and player-PO allocation. \end{proposition}
+\begin{proposition} Even for two teams with identical valuations and nonnegative-value participants, there does not necessarily exist an EF1 and participant-PO allocation. \end{proposition}

-\begin{proof} Consider an instance with $n = 2$ and $m = 4$ such that each team has value $1$ for each player and every player prefers team~$1$ to team~$2$.
-The only player-PO allocation assigns all players to team~$1$, but this allocation is not EF1. \end{proof}
+\begin{proof} Consider an instance with $n = 2$ and $m = 4$ such that each team has value $1$ for each participant and every participant prefers team~$1$ to team~$2$.
+The only participant-PO allocation assigns all participants to team~$1$, but this allocation is not EF1. \end{proof}

+A similar counterexample holds for balanced allocations if we consider participant-PO within the set of balanced allocations.
+Specifically, consider an instance with $n = 2$ and $m = 4$ such that each team has value~$0$ for each of two participants who prefer team~$1$, and value $1$ for each of two participants who prefer team~$2$.
+The unique allocation that is participant-PO within the set of balanced allocations assigns the first two participants to team~$1$ and the last two participants to team~$2$, but this allocation is not EF1.

-Note also that since PO is a strengthening of individual stability, Proposition~\ref{prop:balanced-IS} implies that we cannot guarantee PO and balancedness simultaneously.
+Note also that since PO is a stronger notion than individual stability, Proposition~\ref{prop:balanced-IS} implies that we cannot guarantee PO and balancedness simultaneously.
+While one could ask whether there always exists a balanced allocation that is EF1 and PO within the set of balanced allocations, such a question remains unsolved even for one-sided preferences.\footnote{\citet{ShoshanSeHa23} explored a related question with category constraints but only addressed the case $n = 2$.}

 We now move on to the general setting where the number of teams can be arbitrary.
-Unfortunately, even for nonpositive-value players and one-sided preferences, it is unknown whether EF1 and PO can always be satisfied together \citep{EbadianPeSh22,GargMuQi22}.
-We therefore restrict our attention to nonnegative-value players in the remainder of this section.
+Unfortunately, even for \emph{nonpositive-value} participants and one-sided preferences, it is unknown whether EF1 and PO can always be satisfied together \citep{EbadianPeSh22,GargMuQi22}.
+We therefore restrict our attention to nonnegative-value participants in the remainder of this section.
 By building upon a well-known result of \citet{CaragiannisKuMo19}, we can establish the existence of an EF1 and PO allocation.
 For any allocation~$A$, its \emph{Nash welfare} is defined as the product $\prod_{i\in T}v_i(A_i)$.
 An allocation is said to be a \emph{maximum Nash welfare (MNW) allocation} if it maximizes the Nash welfare among all allocations.\footnote{If the maximum possible Nash welfare is $0$, an MNW allocation should yield nonzero utility to the largest possible number of teams and, subject to that, maximize the product of utilities of these teams.}

-\begin{theorem} For any instance with nonnegative-value players, there exists an EF1 and PO allocation. \end{theorem}
+\begin{theorem} For any instance with nonnegative-value participants, there exists an EF1 and PO allocation. \end{theorem}